Take a look back at the 2016-17 Gopher women's hockey season by the numbers

 WHKY: Yale at Minnesota 11-20-15

-2016-17 • Senior Season: Named WCHA All-Academic Team honoree • appeared in 36 games this season • had one assist in the 6-2 win against North Dakota (Feb.
+2016-17 • Senior Season: Named WCHA All-Academic and Academic All-Big Ten honoree • appeared in 36 games • had one assist in the 6-2 win against North Dakota (Feb.
 11).

 2013-14 • Freshman Season: Recorded three points (3a) • played in all 41 games, seeing action at both defense and wing • made collegiate debut in season-opening 3-1 win at Colgate (Oct.
 4) • tallied first collegiate point with an assist in 7-0 win at Minnesota State (Nov.
 2) • recorded second career assist in 4-0 win over Minnesota State in the Hockey City Classic (Jan.
 17) • assisted a Kate Flug goal in the 7-1 win over St. Cloud State (March 1) in the WCHA First Round.